Frequently Asked Family Law Questions

 What is a collaborative divorce?

-Collaborative divorce is a relatively recent and more respectful way for a divorcing couple to restructure their family.
-In a collaborative divorce, the couple decides not to go to court until they have reached and agreement on all issues in the divorce.
-If an agreement is not reached, the attorneys withdraw and the parties each retain new counsel.
-Group meetings, voluntary exchange of information, and a team approach to problem solving replace court hearings, battles for documents and court imposed solutions.
-The process is intended to reduce the bitterness of divorce, give the parties control of the outcome, set an example of good problem solving for children, and allows for a “divorce with dignity.”
-Not every case is suited to collaborative divorce, and both attorneys must be trained in the process.
+Collaborative divorce is a relatively recent and more respectful way for divorcing couples to restructure their families.
+In a collaborative divorce, the couple decides not to go to court until they have reached an agreement on all issues in the divorce.
+If an agreement is not reached, the attorneys withdraw, and the parties retain new counsel.
+Group meetings, voluntary exchange of information, and a team approach to problem-solving replace court hearings, battles for documents and court-imposed solutions.
+The process is intended to reduce the bitterness of divorce, give the parties control of the outcome, set an example of good problem-solving for children, and allow for a “divorce with dignity.”
+Not every case is suited to collaborative divorce, and both attorneys must be trained.
 But if the parties are willing and able, it can provide an appealing alternative to traditional divorce.

-For more information about collaborative divorce, see attorney Mogul’s facebook note.
+For more information about collaborative divorce, see Attorney Mogul’s article.

 How is child support calculated?

 Many years ago, the amount of child support awarded differed greatly from judge to judge and county to county.
-The amount was left to the discretion of the judge and awards were inconsistent.
-In 1995 the maine legislature adopted child support guidelines, an updated version of which now governs the amount of child support a parent pays and has standardized child support awards regardless of the judge or the county.
+The amount was left to the judge’s discretion, and awards were inconsistent.
+In 1995 the Maine legislature adopted child support guidelines, an updated version of which now governs the amount of child support a parent pays and has standardized child support awards regardless of the judge or the county.

-The guidelines are actually a chart which factors the combined income of the parents, the number of children and each parent’s proportional share of the combined income.
-The result is a weekly child support obligation which one parent must pay to the other.
-The formula is based on studies and updates of studies which determined regionally what a couple with a certain combined income would typically spend on raising a particular number of children.
-The child support is based on the payor’s proportional share of the combined income.
-For example, if mom earns $100,000 per year, and dad earns $50,000 per year, and the children live with mom, dad would pay 1/3 of the amount which a married couple earning $150,000 per year would typically spend on raising a child.
-The formula takes into account housing and utility costs, clothing, food, entertainment, health insurance, childcare expenses and virtually all other expenses of raising a child to the age of 18, or to the age of 19 if the child is still attending high school.
+The guidelines are a chart that factors the parents’ combined income, the number of children, and each parent’s proportional share of the combined income.
+The result is a weekly child support obligation one parent must pay the other.
+The formula is based on studies and updates of studies that determined regionally what a couple with a certain combined income would typically spend on raising a particular number of children.
+Child support is based on the payor’s proportional share of the combined income.
+For example, if mom earns $100,000 per year, and dad earns $50,000 per year, and the children live with mom, dad would pay 1/3 of the amount a married couple earning $150,000 per year would typically spend on raising a child.
+The formula considers housing and utility costs, clothing, food, entertainment, health insurance, childcare expenses, and virtually all other expenses of raising a child to the age of 18, or to the age of 19 if the child is still attending high school.

-As with many laws, there are exceptions to the application of the child support guidelines in unusual circumstances.
+As with many laws, there are exceptions to applying the child support guidelines in unusual circumstances.
 Still, the adoptions of the guidelines has provided much more consistency and predictability.
 When a couple knows in advance what the amount of child support is likely to be, it is one less issue to dispute, increasing the possibility of an agreed resolution.

 How is spousal support (alimony) determined?